andidev30/kmai/batch/exam-ai/README.md

 npm run dev
 ```

+Behavior
+- `POST /sub` handles Pub/Sub push messages with `{ examId, classId, materialIds, settings }`.
+- Generates shared or per-student (unique) question Markdown and persists it in `exam_questions` + `exam_students`.
+- Sets `exams.status` to `done` when generation completes so the frontend can unlock downloads.

-The service exposes `POST /sub` for Pub/Sub push subscriptions.
-You can also send manual requests with the decoded payload to iterate locally.
+You can also POST decoded payloads directly while iterating locally.